denissimon/SwiftEvents/README.md

 #### queue: DispatchQueue

-By default, the provided handler is executed on the thread that triggers the Event / Observable.
+By default, the provided handler is executed on the thread that triggers the Event/Observable.
 To change this default behaviour:

 ```swift
 // This executes the handler on the main queue